What’s a subset? That’s easy: if we have two sets A and B, A is a subset of B if every member of A is also a member of B.

 And there we go: we’ve got a very abstract definition of subsets.

 Now we can take that, and generalize that function-based definition to categories, so that it can define a sub-object of any kind of object that can be represented in a category.

 Before we jump in, let me review one important definition from before; the monomorphism, or monic arrow.

 A monic arrow is an arrow such that

-in end up at the same object only if they are the same.)
+(That is, if any two arrows composed with in end up at the same object only if they are the same.)

 So, basically, the monic arrow is the category theoretic version of an injective function.
 We’ve taken the idea of what an injective function means, in terms of how functions compose, and when we generalized it, the result is the monic arrow.

 Suppose we have a category , and an object .
 If there are are two monic arrows and , and

 there is an arrow such that , then we say (read “f factors through g”).
 Now, we can take that “≤” relation, and use it to define an equivalence class of morphisms using .